TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab2/README.md

-associative_law_mutiple | A function which returns the result of multiplied values in number type such as (a * b) * c distributive_law    | A function which returns the result value in number type using Distributivity property such as a * (b + c) exponent    | A function which returns result value of exponent calculation after receiving a base and exponent For example, all the functions have the same structure as below.
+associative_law_mutiple | A function which returns the result of multiplied values in number type such as (a * b) * c distributive_law    | A function which returns the result value in number type using Distributivity property such as a * (b + c) exponent    | A function which returns result value of exponent calculation after receiving a base and exponent For example, all the functions have same structure as below.
 ```python
 # Data type conversion ================================================
 def str_to_int(string_number):